zzjjjiang/python-starter/Intro/readme.md

 [{'ford': 'V6'}, {'chevy': 'V8'}, {'toyota': 'Flat 4'}, {'honda': 'Straight 6'}]
 ```

-HINT: The solution to this is one line of code.
+The solution to this is one line of code.

 # Ex 32.
 Filter People
 Create a program that contains two functions.
 These functions are called by the `main()` function: